How to design the layout of eCommerce product pages

 Because your products are what your customers are after, not your home page.

 This is especially important if you’re a new business because people won’t be searching for your brand name if they don’t know it, they’ll be searching for the products you retail.

 Enhance your product pages and give your users the best UX.

 Our primitive brains love a good eye-catching visual, so if you want your customers to stick around.
 Don’t be shy with them.

 - Use images that showcase your product in action and let your audience see how easy it is to use for themselves.

-- Make your feature image a clear and easy to understand an image or your product in action.
+- Make your feature image a clear and easy-to-understand image of your product in action.

 - Don’t forget to include Alt-tags for all of your product images – if you don’t accurately describe them, how can Google match your images up with what your customers are searching for?

-- Make sure all of your visuals are high definition and include zoom in and zoom out feature – people like to get up close and personal, so let them.
+- Make sure all of your visuals are high definition and include zoom-in and zoom-out features – people like to get up close and personal, so let them.

 2. Include videos.